Passlette Get started

 What if I forget my Passlette password?

-There's no password reset.
-Your encryption key is derived from your password and never sent to the server, so we have no way to recover it for you.
-If you forget it, you'll need to create a new account and have a group admin re-grant you access.
+There's no password reset — your encryption key is derived from your password and never leaves your browser, so there's nothing for us to reset.
+Instead, use the Can't log in? link on the sign-in page.
+It sends a deletion link to your email address, then guides you through deleting your account and re-registering with the same email.
+After that, any group admin can re-grant you vault access.
 Treat your Passlette password like any important password — store it somewhere safe.

 Can Passlette staff read my vault?